Latest Blog Posts

-- For those that are especially challenged with ADD, what 2 strategies are most effective?
+- For those who are especially challenged with ADD, what 2 strategies are most effective?

-We got to get better, as organizers, on helping people with ADD manage their tasks and time.
+We have to get better, as organizers, at helping people with ADD manage their tasks and time.
 One strategy is for the organizer to be the time estimator.
 It’s great if that skill can be transferred and it often can by example, but there is no harm in the organizer actually being the person who helps the ADD client estimate how long a project or a task will take and accounting for it in scheduling.
 Another strategy is to think of creative ways for a person with ADD to capture tasks on the run.
-That might be post it notes, voice mail notes, texting oneself, sending yourself emails, using apps that convert voice to text or text to voice.
+That might be post-it notes, voice mail notes, texting oneself, sending yourself emails, or using apps that convert voice to text or text to voice.

 - What has been your biggest personal challenge around chronic disorganization?

-Judith Kolberg has written many valuable resources and more resources can be found on the website for the Institute for Chronic Disorganization.
+Judith Kolberg has written many valuable resources and more resources can be found on the website of the Institute for Chronic Disorganization.